Forge (software): API and webhooks

-In addition to the web user interface, it is common for a forge to provide a REST API with the a documentation (GitHub, GitLab, Gitea, etc.) to enable interoperability with other products.
+In addition to the web user interface, it is common for a forge to provide a REST API with a documentation (GitHub, GitLab, Gitea, etc.) to enable interoperability with other products.
 Forge users can also install webhooks to notify a third party online service when an event happens on their software project (for instance the webhook can be called when a new issue is created).